Ulf Lyfors: Career

 Lyfors managed Djurgården's women's team in the 1979 and 1980 seasons.
 From 1980 to 1987, he was the coach of the Sweden women's national team, in that time winning the UEFA Women's Championship once, in 1984.

 Lyfors can be seen in the 2013 Sveriges Television documentary television series The Other Sport.

 Personal life

-Lyfors was married to coach and former player Marika Domanski-Lyfors and has one child.
+Lyfors was married to coach and former player Marika Domanski-Lyfors and had one child.